marcossantanaioc/cheminftools/README.md

     2 - Calculation of molecular descriptors

-    3 - Filtering datasets using predefined alerts (e.g. PAINS, Dundee, Glaxo, etc.)
+    3 - Filtering datasets your own or predefined alerts (e.g. PAINS, Dundee, Glaxo, etc.)

 # Standardization

-A dataset of molecules can be standardize in just 1 line of code!
+A dataset of molecules can be standardized in just 1 line of code!

 ``` python
 import pandas as pd